 MTD had been planned to start in April 2018.
 It will now start in April 2019 and only at that date for businesses with a turnover above the VAT threshold in order to meet their VAT obligations.

 From April 2019, businesses above the £85,000 threshold have to provide their VAT information to HMRC through Making Tax Digital software.
 This software will not be provided for free by HMRC.
 The software will be offered by third parties and HMRC has no plans to endorse a particular provider.

 Businesses will send summary data to HMRC about their business each quarter, or more often if the business prefers.
 The summary data will consist of total income and total expenditure.

 So what next?

-HMRC have changed the timetable on a number of occasions and it appears that they are now going adopt a wait and see attitude to see how the pilot scheme and the scheme for VAT registered business works in practice before implementing a scheme for others caught within the MTD net.
+HMRC have changed the timetable on a number of occasions and they are now adopting a wait and see attitude to see how the pilot scheme and the scheme for VAT registered business works in practice before implementing a scheme for others caught within the MTD net.

 The Croner Taxwise Making Tax Digital Helpline can provide you with unrivalled support.

 Speak to one of our advisors today by calling 0844 892 2470 and selecting Option 5.